MustafaAlaa90/diff/README.md

 ./diff_app ./inputfile1.txt ./inputfile2.txt
 you may need the results in an output file type the following ./diff_app ./inputfile1.txt ./inputfile2.txt ./outfile.txt

+Note : the code is compiled by any compiler installed on a linux machine

 ### Tests
 there is a simple test writtent inside the application source code